-Textbook

-Patterson & Hennessy: Computer Organisation and Design - The Hardware/Software Interface, 4th revised edition, Morgan Kaufmann, 2012.
+Textbook: Patterson & Hennessy: Computer Organisation and Design - The Hardware/Software Interface, 4th revised edition, Morgan Kaufmann, 2012.

-Additional material may be handed out or made available electronically via the course pages or Avenue.
+Additional material may be handed out or made available electronically.

-Outline:

-(With relevant textbook chapters indicated - not all textbook contents will be covered in detail.
+Outline: (With relevant textbook chapters indicated - not all textbook contents will be covered in detail.
 Times are rough estimates.)